lxc/lxc/doc/api-extensions.md

 This enables `LXC` to make complete use of the unified cgroup hierarchy.
 With this extension it is possible to run `LXC` containers on systems that use a pure unified cgroup layout.

+# init\_pidfd

+This adds a new API function `init_pidfd()` which allows to retrieve a pidfd for the container's init process allowing process management interactions such as sending signal to be completely reliable and rac-e free.